 Pittsburg is a medium-sized city located in the state of Kansas.
 With a population of 20,409 people and seven constituent neighborhoods, Pittsburg is the 22nd largest community in Kansas.

 Residents of the city have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
-On average, they spend only 15.11 minutes getting to work every day.
+On average, they spend only 14.74 minutes getting to work every day.

+Pittsburg is a somewhat ethnically-diverse city.
 The people who call Pittsburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pittsburg residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Pittsburg include Irish, English, Italian, and French .